markv58/UDI-Push/README.md

 Using your Pushover account you can send notifications from a program without needing a network resource.

+This great for sending short pre-programed messages about your things, like doors, windows, leaks, alarms, lights, motion, low batteries, etc, etc.

 #### Installation

 Backup your ISY before installation please.